juanbretti/google_calendar_sync/README.md

 Two personal files are required to authenticate to *Google*:
 1. `\code\client_secrets.json`
 2. `\calendar.dat`

+Two ways to execute:
+1. Run `main.py`.
+Recommended.
+2. Run `calendar_move_import_operations.py`.
+This is an old version of the code.

 ## Create Google Calendar API private keys
 To start syncing with Google Calendar, you’ll need to collect the Client ID and Client Secret from your Google API.\